SOA Exam SRM Study Guide (2026)

 Common Mistakes

 Rushing through GLMs.
-Candidates who underinvest in GLMs and over-invest in topics like PCA or clustering are making a poor trade.
+Underinvesting in GLMs and overinvesting in topics like PCA or clustering is a bad trade.
 GLMs are 30 to 35% of the exam.

-Memorizing formulas without understanding.
+Memorizing formulas without understanding them.
 SRM tests interpretation, not computation.
-Knowing the formula for AIC is less important than understanding when AIC leads to a different model choice than BIC.
+Knowing the formula for AIC matters less than knowing when AIC points to a different model than BIC.

 Ignoring model diagnostics.
-The exam frequently asks "what is wrong with this model?" or "which diagnostic suggests a problem?"
+The exam keeps asking "what is wrong with this model?" or "which diagnostic flags a problem?"
 Practice reading residual plots and goodness-of-fit statistics.

 Some candidates study SRM like Exam P, drilling calculations.
 SRM is fundamentally an interpretation exam.
-You need to understand what the numbers mean, not just how to compute them.
+You need to know what the numbers mean, not just how to compute them.

 Free Resources